 The major players in retaining water in our barrier are ceramides, cholesterol, and fatty acids.
 Keeping these three balanced will work toward your goals of glowy supple skin.

-When the barrier is healthy, skin appears smooth, soft, and plump.
+when the barrier is healthy, skin appears smooth, soft, and plump.

-When the barrier is unhealthy, skin appears dry, rough, dull, and dehydrated.
+when the barrier is unhealthy, skin appears dry, rough, dull, and dehydrated.

-It’s important to keep a healthy balance of all 3 lipids in the skin, otherwise, barrier recovery is delayed and deep hydration cannot be achieved.
+It’s important to keep a healthy balance of all 3 lipids in the skin, otherwise, barrier recovery is delayed and deep hydration can’t be achieved.
 No single lipid is more important than another, but skin lacking in lipids can create a weakened barrier, creating the potential for irritation.
-Most facial oils don’t contain each lipid, focusing on fatty acids, potentially causing damage to your skin in the long run.
+Most facial oils do not contain each lipid, focusing on fatty acids, potentially causing damage to your skin in the long run.
 Long-term barrier dysfunction causes inflammation, dehydration, and aging because the barrier can no longer repair its self.

 And here’s the thing, you guys: just because you don’t see aging, inflammation, or signs of a compromised barrier it’s happening.
-It won’t be noticeable overnight, it might not be noticeable in a few months, but you will definitely notice once it begins taking a toll on your skin.
+It won’t be noticeable overnight, it might not be noticeable in a few months, maybe even longer, but you will definitely notice once it begins taking a toll on your skin.

-Occlusive agents increase moisture levels in skin by providing a physical barrier to epidermal water loss.
+occlusive agents increase moisture levels in skin by providing a physical barrier to epidermal water loss.

-Humectants attract water from the environment and pull it into your skin.
+humectants attract water from the environment and pull it into your skin.

-Emollients provide some occlusivity and smooth flaky skin cells.
+emollients provide some occlusivity and smooth flaky skin cells.

-Another consideration is that facial oils are occlusives.
+Another consideration is facial oils are occlusives.
 If you’re applying oil as your moisturizer your skin is missing out on other moisturizing ingredients.
 Doing so means your skin may never truly be hydrated as it’s missing the benefits of humectants and emollients.
 Again, when skin isn’t well hydrated the barrier cannot function properly.